 Free text comments raising concerns about patient safety and/or bullying and undermining

 Concerns about patient safety and/or bullying and undermining that you raise within the survey will also be treated as confidential, and we will not make them public.
 We only use answers to support our statutory functions related to medical education and training.
-However, because of the importance of ensuring a safe training environment, this is subject to three exceptions.
+However, because of the importance of maintaining a safe training environment, this is subject to three exceptions:

+- First, your comments will be shared verbatim within other parts of the GMC, and with postgraduate deans, HEE local teams, training placement providers and other regulators, where this is necessary.
+This enables the concerns you raise to be properly investigated and addressed.
 We won’t share your identity as standard procedure, but we will provide your training location, post and programme specialty and training level.
-However, if it becomes necessary to the investigation we will share your identity with your deanery/HEE local team.
-We will let you that we're doing this.
+However, if it becomes necessary to the investigation, we will share your identity with your deanery/HEE local team.
+We will let you know that we're doing this.

 - Secondly, if any concerns that you raise become relevant to a fitness to practise investigation (in relation to another doctor, or to yourself) then we will share your comments with our fitness to practise team and you may be asked to help the investigation.

 - Thirdly, we will share comments with appropriate regulatory bodies where there is a legitimate need to do so.